 - After security check-in, you will find some more restaurants and souvenir shops before your departure from Havana.

-We planned our trip via Air Canada vacations.
+We planned our round trip to Havana Cuba via Air Canada vacations.
 It included the return flight from Canada, airport transfers and a hotel stay with free breakfast.
 You can customize your trip – in terms of hotel preference and days.
 For travelers flying from Canada, Westjet didn’t have any options for Havana.
 We saw options via Air Canada only for Havana or other resort stays.
 If you are planning to book some day tours, Expedia and Air Canada actually has nothing for Havana or Cuba on their website.
 You can either find some Havana tours from TripAdvisor or Locally Used Havana Tours, I definitely recommend the later.
-(May 2018)

 Havana has amazing options for accommodation.
 There are luxury hotels, vintage hotels and Airbnb options available.
 All hotels are owned by the government or co-owned in partnership with another entity.
 You can find hotels ranging from $79 USD to $300+ hotels in Havana.